aidan-j-rhoden/aidan-j-rhoden/README.md

 - 👋 Hi, I’m @aidan-j-rhoden
-- 👀 I’m interested in learning Python and Go
+- 👀 I’m interested in learning GDScript, and unrelatedly, :wink: the Godot engine
 - 🌱 I’m currently learning Python with Google's class on Coursera
 - 📫 You can reach me at aidan.j.rhoden@gmail.com